 Once the sunset and it was beginning to get dark, we whipped out our torches and began the treacherous journey downhill.

 While descending from the top of Lion’s Head, a group of 3 girls hiking up, dehydrated, inquired if they could drink from JC’s water bottle.
-As this was happening, Ambrose and JC were able to have a brief conversation with them and they eventually exchanged Facebook contacts.
+As this was happening, Ambrose and JC had a brief conversation with them and they eventually exchanged Facebook information.

-About a month later while I was perusing through Facebook, I noticed that one of those 3 girls, Chi Chi, was also mutual friends with a Jenny Chu (of recent Las Vegas fame) — a frequent monsooner who had also just visited Cape Town only 4 months prior.
-Apparently, Jenny and Chi Chi had also gotten to know each other during a similarly brief weekend in Cape Town via another mutual friend.
+About a month later while I was perusing through Facebook, I noticed that one of those vert 3 girls, Chi Chi, was also mutual friends with a Jenny Chu (of recent Las Vegas fame) — a frequent monsooner who had also visited Cape Town 4 months prior.
+Apparently, Jenny met Chi Chi on her similarly brief weekend trip in Cape Town.
 WTF.

 Finally, both Chi Chi’s and our hike to Lion Head were planned at the very last minute; ours was on a whim after Genoviva invited us to join her 2 hour prior when we arrived at the airport, while Chi Chi usually does this hike in the mornings but only changed her routine that day for a friend who had also just flown in from Singapore.

 We then celebrated with dinner at El Burro and hookah at Baghdad Whisky Bar on the famous Long Street (the NYC’s Broadway Avenue equivalent in Cape Town).